vrockai/pipeline-test/docs/content.md

 ---

-## Fecal microbiome of horses transitioning between warm-season and cool-season grass pasture within integrated rotational grazing systems
+## Fecal microbiome of horses transitioning between warm-season and cool-season grass pasture within integrated rotational grazing systems.
+ 21.06.2022, _JR Weinert-Nelson, AS Biddle, CA Williams_

+Diet is a key driver of equine hindgut microbial community structure and composition.
+The aim of this study was to characterize shifts in the fecal microbiota of grazing horses during transitions between forage types within integrated warm- (WSG) and cool-season grass (CSG) rotational grazing systems (IRS).
+Eight mares were randomly assigned to two IRS containing mixed cool-season grass and one of two warm-season grasses: bermudagrass [Cynodon dactylon (L.) Pers.] or crabgrass [Digitaria sanguinalis (L.) Scop.].
+Fecal samples were collected during transitions from CSG to WSG pasture sections (C-W) and WSG to CSG (W-C) on days 0, 2, 4, and 6 following pasture rotation and compared using 16S rRNA gene sequencing.

 [Source](https://animalmicrobiome.biomedcentral.com/articles/10.1186/s42523-022-00192-x)

+10.1186/s42523-022-00192-x

 ---